johnb30/py_apsrtable/README.md

 Currently only one model per table is supported.
 Options for the model includes standard errors, two-tailed p values, and one-tailed p values.

-In short, py_apsrtable is missing a large amount of the functionality present in apsrtable, but provides some basis for generating well-formatted LaTeX output from python statiscal models.
+In short, py_apsrtable is missing some of the functionality present in apsrtable, but provides some basis for generating well-formatted LaTeX output from python statiscal models.

 Future
 ------